 5. Hospice election

-Election of Medicare hospice constitutes voluntary disenrollment from PACE under 42 CFR § 460.150.
-However, PACE itself provides comprehensive palliative and end-of-life care without requiring disenrollment.
+PACE organizations generally treat election of the Medicare hospice benefit as incompatible with continued PACE enrollment, so a participant who elects hospice is normally disenrolled.
+Get that confirmed by Alexian PACE in writing before electing hospice, because the consequence is losing the PACE benefit.
+PACE itself provides comprehensive palliative and end-of-life care without requiring disenrollment.
 Many PACE participants choose to remain in PACE rather than transition to Medicare hospice, they receive the same comprehensive end-of-life support from a familiar IDT.

 Families with a PACE participant approaching end of life should weigh: